Indonesians pray outdoors after deadly quake destroys town

 Monday's quake was particularly deadly because it struck a densely populated area at a depth of just 10 km.
 Poor construction standards also caused buildings to collapse, leading to many deaths, officials said.

-(Additional reporting by Ananda Teresia; Writing by Stanley Widianto; Editing by Kanupriya Kapoor)
+(Additional reporting by Ananda Teresia; Writing by Stanley Widianto; Editing by Kanupriya Kapoor and Raissa Kasolowsky)

 ((Widianto.Stanley@thomsonreuters.com;))